bvandewe/CML-Cloud-Manager/docs/observability/overview.md

 # Observability Overview

-This guide provides an overview of observability in the Starter App, covering the three pillars of observability and how they work together to help you understand your system.
+This guide provides an overview of observability in the Cml Cloud Manager, covering the three pillars of observability and how they work together to help you understand your system.

 ## Table of Contents